Why you can trust The Zebra

 One of the best ways to get affordable coverage is to compare rates from a number of companies.
 This is because every insurer underwrites policies based on slightly different rating factors, sometimes leading to large differences in premiums.
 Seek out auto insurance quotes from different companies to see which is offering the best rate.

 Remember that the coverage level you choose has an impact on your rates too.
-Roughly 38% of The Zebra's customers go for "basic" coverage, with is a full coverage policy with elevated liability limits, typically 50/100/50.
+Roughly 38% of The Zebra's customers go for "basic" coverage, which is a full coverage policy with elevated liability limits, typically 50/100/50.

 Depending on a driver's location, liability coverage may be the only insurance they're legally required to carry.
 However, some lenders may require physical damage insurance like collision coverage or comprehensive coverage, which can increase premiums dramatically.
 Deductibles for these coverages work inversely with payments: the lower your deductible, the more expensive the insurance premiums.
-Those looking for cheaper auto insurance rates should consider increasing deductible amounts to save money on car insurance coverage.
+This is because the insurer bears a larger financial responsibility when a claim is made.

 Zebra Tip: Newer drivers should seek out a cheaper vehicle